Beauty and the Beast (1991 film): Accolades

 Alan Menken and Howard Ashman's song "Beauty and the Beast" won the Academy Award for Best Original Song, while Menken's score won the award for Best Original Score.
 Two other Menken and Ashman songs from the film, "Belle" and "Be Our Guest", were also nominated for Best Original Song.
 Beauty and the Beast was the first picture to receive three Academy Award nominations for Best Original Song, a feat that would be repeated by The Lion King (1994), Dreamgirls (2006), and Enchanted (2007).
-Academy rules have since been changed to limit each film to two nominations in this category, due to the consecutive unintentional failures of Dreamgirls and Enchanted to win the award.
+In 2008, Academy rules have been changed to limit each film to two nominations in this category.

 The film was also nominated for Best Picture and Best Sound.
 It was the first animated film ever to be nominated for Best Picture, and remained the only animated film nominated until the 2009 nominee Up, after the Best Picture field had been widened to ten nominees.
 Thus, it remains the only animated film nominated for the award when only five nominees were allowed.
 It was the third Disney film ever to be nominated for Best Picture, following Mary Poppins (1964) and Dead Poets Society (1989).
 It became the first musical in twelve years to be nominated for the Academy Award for Best Picture of the Year, following All That Jazz (1979), and the last one to be nominated until Moulin Rouge!
 (2001), ten years later.
 It lost the Best Picture award to The Silence of the Lambs and the Best Sound award to Terminator 2: Judgment Day.
 With six nominations, the film currently shares the record for the most nominations for an animated film with WALL-E (2008), although, with three nominations in the Best Original Song category, Beauty and the Beasts nominations span only four categories, while WALL-Es nominations cover six individual categories.
 The February 2020 issue of New York Magazine lists Beauty and the Beast as among "The Best Movies That Lost Best Picture at the Oscars."

 While The Little Mermaid was the first to be nominated, Beauty and the Beast became the first animated film to win the Golden Globe Award for Best Motion Picture – Musical or Comedy.
 This feat was later repeated by The Lion King and Toy Story 2.